ianthehenry/judge/README.md

 - You can now exclude files or specific tests with `--not`
 - Importing a file is no longer sufficient to run tests in it
 - `(test)` and friends now evaluate to the expression being tested (when running tests)
+- Added `(trust)`, for only evaluating an expression once, and caching the result in your source

 ## v2.5.0 2023-05-18